We live in a world that teaches us to look over our shoulder each time we use / cite / quote / link out to another person’s work.

 Now onto the meat of the post.

-Free Images: Where and How to Find the Best Ones
+Free Blog Images: Where and How to Find the Best Ones

 There are plenty of sites that aggregate Creative Commons licensed images (that’s what bloggers usually mean when they say “free images“).

-This post is not about listing them all (they come and go, as most things online these days), but to show you the ones I found the best in my free image search, including images for Traffic Generation Café, as well as my Slideshare presentations.
+This post is not about listing them all (they come and go, as most things online these days), but to show you the ones I found to be the most useful in my free image searches.

 Yes, Google Image Search is still the ultimate image aggregator.